mbingenheimer/ChineseBuddhism_SNA/README.md

 <img alt="CB_HSNA_2020_04" style="padding:5;border-width:0" src="CB_HSNA_2020-04.jpg"/>

 ## Citation
-If you are using this dataset please cite:
+If you are using this dataset please cite (replacing YYYY-MM with the version you use):

-     Marcus Bingenheimer 'Social network data for the study of Chinese Buddhist history' Ver.YYYY-mm. https://github.com/mbingenheimer/ChineseBuddhism_SNA.
+     Marcus Bingenheimer.
+‘Social network data for the study of Chinese Buddhist history’ Ver.YYYY-MM. https://github.com/mbingenheimer/ChineseBuddhism_SNA.

 ## Articles
 For those interested in the structure of the Gaoseng zhuan data, and more information on how to use the dataset: